winkjs/wink-bm25-text-search/README.md

 engine.consolidate();

 // All set, start searching!
-var results = engine.search( 'who is married to barack' );
+query = 'not studied law';
-// results is an array of [ doc-id, score ], sorted by score
+// `results` is an array of [ doc-id, score ], sorted by score var results = engine.search( query );
+// Print number of results.
+console.log( '%d entries found.', results.length );
+// -> 1 entries found.
 // results[ 0 ][ 0 ] i.e. the top result is:
 console.log( docs[ results[ 0 ][ 0 ] ].body );
-// -> Michelle LaVaughn Robinson Obama (born January 17, 1964) is...
+// -> George Walker Bush (born July 6, 1946) is an...
+// -> ...
+He never studied Law...

+// Whereas if you search for `law` then multiple entries will be
+// found except the above entry!
 ```

 ## API